 How to protect your remote workforce

-Working from home is the “new normal”, but how does a business keep its remote staff secure?
+Working from home is the “new normal” for many, but how does a business keep its remote staff secure?

-With the rise of flexible working comes the ever-evolving issue of IT security.
-Companies with employees working remotely need to adopt a different approach to their security, but many organisations aren’t investing in adequate security and are overlooking key threats.
+Of course, with the rise of remote working comes the ever-evolving issue of IT security.
+Companies with employees working remotely in any capacity need to adopt a different approach to their security, but many organisations aren’t investing in adequate security and are overlooking key threats.
 It's one thing to keep an eye on security when your workforce is in one central building, and another when they're let loose over home networks.
 According to a recent HP survey, 77% of IT decision makers believe more remote work means more security vulnerability.

-When your workforce is spread across numerous locations, IT security is no longer just about creating a watertight barrier around a central network – it's about ensuring your employees can safely connect to the cloud wherever they may be accessing it.
-This means that IT departments need to factor in added risks, such as more vulnerable networks, poor employee security habits, and the use of under-secured devices for work.
+What’s more, it seems like many companies will favour a hybrid approach going forward, with some staff working remotely and others on site.
+When your workforce is spread across numerous locations, IT security is no longer just about creating a watertight barrier around a central network – that network must remain as secure as ever, but you also need to ensure your employees can safely connect to the cloud wherever they may be accessing it.

 The good news is that there are steps you can take to ensure your remote workforce is as protected as employees working within your office walls.
-If you’ve upgraded to Windows 10, then you’re off to a great start – Microsoft's latest OS has security baked into its core.
-Coupled with the latest hardware, it will help you create a resilient IT infrastructure that's both intrinsically secure and easy to use, whether in the office or at home.
+If you’ve upgraded to Windows 10 Pro, then you’re off to a great start – Microsoft's latest OS has security baked into its core.
+Coupled with the latest hardware, it will help you create a resilient IT infrastructure that's both intrinsically secure and easy to use, whether in the office, at home or on the move.

 Investing in endpoint security

-When your employees are able to venture out into working locations outside of their own home, there are a number of further precautions you should take – and having the right tools and applications already enabled on their machines will make that transition a whole lot easier and stress-free.
+When your employees are working in public locations, such as on public transport or in a cafe, there are a number of further precautions you should take – and having the right tools and applications already enabled on their machines will make that transition a whole lot easier and stress free.
 For example, to avoid "shoulder surfing" (hackers literally looking over your shoulder when you’re accessing confidential information), a privacy screen can add an extra level of protection.
 Devices in HP’s EliteBook range now come with these built in.
 At the tap of a button, HP Sure View will activate, significantly narrowing the viewing angle of the screen, and ensuring that only the authorised user can see what's being displayed.

 Enforcing best security practices